sarah-antillia/Realistic-AutoAnnotation-Tool/README.md

     ├─train
     └─valid
 </pre>
+The train and valid dataset will be generated automatically from the master by splitting tool.<br>

-You can download YOLO Dataset from <a href="https://drive.google.com/drive/folders/1jLK8xfoYydK47q8nomsqCjzDhyg2Npvd?usp=sharing">_Japanese-RoadSigns-90classes-V5</a>.<br>
+You can download YOLO Dataset from <a href="https://drive.google.com/drive/folders/1jLK8xfoYydK47q8nomsqCjzDhyg2Npvd?usp=sharing">Japanese-RoadSigns-90classes-V5</a>.<br>
 <br>
 <br>
 Sample images of train dataset<br>